European shares snap 7-day losing streak as Deutsche Bank recovers

 By Sudip Kar-Gupta and Danilo Masoni

-LONDON/MILAN, Feb 10 (Reuters) - European shares snapped a seven-day losing streak on Wednesday after hitting two-year lows in the previous session, helped by some solid corporate earnings and a recovery in Deutsche Bank from 30-year lows.
+LONDON/MILAN, Feb 10 (Reuters) - European shares were on course to snap a seven-day losing streak on Wednesday, helped by some solid corporate earnings and a recovery in Deutsche Bank from 30-year lows.

 Gains were slightly reduced after Janet Yellen said the Federal Reserve should be able to gradually adjust monetary policy thanks to strength in the U.S. economy, despite growing concerns over the resilience of global growth.

-The pan-European FTSEurofirst 300 index, which had fallen 1.6 percent to its lowest point since September 2013 on Tuesday, ended up 1.8 percent, after rising by as much as 2.9 percent earlier in the session.
-Euro zone’s blue-chip Euro STOXX 50 index also gained 1.9 percent.
+The pan-European FTSEurofirst 300 index, which had fallen 1.6 percent to its lowest point since September 2013 on Tuesday, was up 2.1 percent at 1,246.34 points.
+Euro zone’s blue-chip Euro STOXX 50 index also gained 2.6 percent.

 Investors said this was bringing back some calm to the banking sector, though the euro zone’s banking index is still facing its seventh consecutive week of declines - its worst weekly losing streak since 1998 - as investors fret over the threat to banks’ profitability and capital strength from compressed interest rate margins.